blankworker1/ALLOCATE/D_NODE.md

 Six PV panels feed a Victron MPPT, charging a 48 V LiFePO₄ battery and supplying AC loads via an inverter/charger, with clear separation between DC power flows and AC distribution.

-Load control is managed by Home Assistant via Zigbee relays, using time-of-day scheduling and PV availability.
+Load control for industrial and flexible loads are managed by Home Assistant via Zigbee relays, using time-of-day scheduling and PV availability.

+Note: Domestic loads are implemented as Zigbee-controlled lighting groups with a time-based daily profile to simulate realistic household energy consumption patterns (not shown on diagram).

 Domestic loads (priority 1) are always supplied, industrial loads for on-farm pasta production and a lunch-only restaurant (priority 2) are scheduled to align with midday solar generation, and a flexible ASIC load (priority 3) is enabled only when surplus PV energy is available to avoid curtailment.